axioned/handbook/docs/processes/security/dependabot.md

 id: Dependabot
 title: Dependabot for module updates
 sidebar_label: Dependabot for module updates
-tags: [GitHub, GitHub Actions, CI/CD, Dependabot]
+tags: [GitHub, GitHub Actions, CI/CD, Dependabot, Maintenance]
 ---

 Dependabot alleviates that pain by raising a PR against a particular module automatically, so you can spend less time updating dependencies and more time building.